Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 ```
 where `<PORT>` is the configured port in the `docker-compose.yml` file of AVrate Voyager, the default value is 8080.
 You should further check the firewall settings on the production server.

+## Tools folder
+In the `tools` folder some useful command line tools for pre-processing videos/images/audio files are stored, e.g.:

+* `convert_videos_to_cc_versions.py`: converts a UHD-1/4K video to a 540p center cropped CRF 22 H.264 version that can be used for an online test (this tools has been used in the paper `rao2021crowd`)

 ## Developers